akiyabus/tic-tac-toe-in-cpp/README.md

 # tic-tac-toe-in-cpp
-A basic tictactoe game made in c++.
-It can be played with other players or with AI.
+A basic tictactoe game made in C++.
+It can be played against each other or against AI.